 Read on to find out how long you can keep your beans and the best ways to maintain their freshness.

 There are two different questions: how long do roasted coffee beans last, and how long are coffee beans good for?

 General retail recommendations say that coffee beans will last around 2-6 months if stored correctly.
 However, this is simply the timeframe that they are considered as still suitable for use.
 How long they stay fresh is another matter.
 If you want to enjoy beans with the best flavor, you’ve only got a window of around 2-4 weeks.

 Just remember that these time frames start from the date of roasting the coffee beans, not from when you get it home.
-It’s best to buy coffee with the roast date marked on the package – check out some of our favorites.
+It’s best to buy coffee with the roast date marked on the package.

 You’re probably aware ground coffee loses its freshness much more quickly, as the grinding process exposes more of the coffee to oxygen.
 While your bag of grounds might have an advertised shelf life of several months, the peak time for flavor is only 20 minutes (1).

 If you know how coffee is made, you’ll know that green beans are the final stage before roasting.
 These have a much longer shelf life, as the roasting process breaks down compounds within the beans that release carbon dioxide.
 You can store green beans for up to 12 months without any significant loss of flavor.